People's Movement of Kosovo: 1998–2001

-The LPK would establish the core of what would become known as the Kosovo Liberation Army, following later with the UÇPMB in Preševo Valley, the National Liberation Army (UÇK) in North Macedonia, as well as the FBKSh of Gafurr Adili.
-Many members including most of the leadership would actively join the war, including Adem Jashari, Sami Lushtaku, Fatmir Limaj, Fehmi Lladrovci, Ramush Haradinaj, Azem Syla, Adem Grabovci, Jakup Krasniqi, Ali Ahmeti, and Hashim Thaçi.
+The LPK would establish the core of what would become known as the Kosovo Liberation Army, following later with the UÇPMB in Preševo Valley, the National Liberation Army (UÇK) in Macedonia, as well as the FBKSh of Gafurr Adili.
+Many members including most of the leadership would actively join the war, including Adem Jashari, Sami Lushtaku, Fatmir Limaj, Fehmi Lladrovci, Ramush Haradinaj, Azem Syla, Adem Grabovci, Harun Aliu, Jakup Krasniqi, Ali Ahmeti, and Hashim Thaçi.

 Afterwards

-On 14-05-1999, most of the LPK membership would support the creation of Democratic Progress of Kosovo (Partia për Progres Demokratik e Kosovës) as a political wing of the Kosovo Liberation Army after the war, renamed on 21-05-2000 as Democratic Party of Kosovo (Partia Demokratike e Kosovës, PDK) led by Hashim Thaçi.
+On 14-05-1999, most of the LPK membership would support the creation of Party for Democratic Progress of Kosovo (Partia për Progres Demokratik e Kosovës) as a political wing of the Kosovo Liberation Army after the war, renamed on 21 May 2000 as Democratic Party of Kosovo (Partia Demokratike e Kosovës, PDK) led by Hashim Thaçi.
 Many others would join other political entities that emerged into Kosovo's political arena, i.e. the Socialist Party of Kosovo (Partia Socialiste e Kosovës), National Movement for the Liberation of Kosovo (Lëvizja Kombëtare për Çlirimin e Kosovës, LKCK), Vetëvendosje, etc. The fraction that did not support these changes continued political activity under the same original name (Lëvizja Popullore e Kosovës).

 At the last legislative elections, 2001, 2004, 2007 the party won 1 out of 120 seats.

 On July 23, 2013, what remained from the LPK merged into Vetëvendosje.